helmedeiros/git_real/level_2/README.md

 * `git stash apply` is the same of running `git stash apply` at the top of the stack, which is going to be stash 0.
 * `git stash drop` is going to automatically drop the first stash on the top of the stash stack.
 * `git stash pop` is the same of running a `git stash apply` + `git stash drop`

+## Git Stash - Conflicts
+When you're doing a stash you can run into `conflicts`.
+When you try to to take two different files and merge them together, merging them together